When your data is down, so is your company. You need reliable recovery —in record time.

 You can’t predict disasters.
-If you could, they would be less… disastrous.
-Since planning is the best prevention, we view disaster recovery plans as a sort of insurance policy.
-Some clients also use IT disaster recovery servers for production applications or for maintenance purposes.
+If you could, they’d be less…disastrous.
+So we make planning the best prevention—and view disaster recovery plans as much-needed insurance policies for our customers.